Will Champion: Coldplay

 Champion was the last performing member to join the band in 1998.
-(Note: Overall, the fifth and final member was manager and creative director Phil Harvey.)
+(Note: Overall, the fifth and final member was music manager and creative director Phil Harvey.)
 He explained that Martin, Buckland and Berryman came to his house because a roommate had a drum kit and was a good drummer, but he had not turned up, "so I just said I'd give it a go".
 They recorded the session and he was later invited to the ensemble despite not having significant prior experience.
 In 1999, he was temporarily sacked from the group by Martin due to heated discussions regarding his abilities as a drummer: "Three days later, the rest of us were feeling miserable [...] we asked him to come back.
 They made me have lots of vodka and cranberry juice in remembrance of what a nasty piece of work I was being".
 The incident became an inspiration for "Trouble", which was written as an apology to him.

 In Coldplay, Champion is often regarded as the rationality of the band, with Martin saying "When I think of him, I think of something heavy and granite-like.
 Like the base of a statue.
 Without that, the thing topples".
 While answering questions from fans, other members added that he "does have a very sensible head on his shoulders and when it comes to making decisions he is really good at putting valid points across and keeping everyone focused.
 He frequently has the casting vote and his decision can sometimes override the consensus".
 They often praise his multi-instrumentalism as well, calling him a "human jukebox".
 Although Buckland and Berryman have contributed to backing vocals, Champion remained the most prominent in the role, as seen throughout Viva la Vida Tour (2008–2010), when he played "Death Will Never Conquer".
 His rendition of the song was included on LeftRightLeftRightLeft (2009).
 Lead vocals are also present on "The Goldrush", "In My Place" (Live in Buenos Aires), and "Angelsong".
 The latter is heard on Moon Music (2024) both separately and within "Alien Hits / Alien Radio".